TEACHING & LEARNING

 personal, social and educational development.

-In 2019 St Joseph's Black Rock took part in the national standardised testing NAPLAN.
-Our grade 3 and 5 students completed Reading, Writing, Spelling, Grammar & Punctuation and Numeracy tests.
-These results have now been published and compared to State and National mean scores.
+St Joseph's Black Rock take part in the national standardised testing NAPLAN.
+Our grade 3 and 5 students complete Reading, Writing, Spelling, Grammar & Punctuation and Numeracy tests.

 EDUCATION IN FAITH